Anderson Carriage Co. (1907-1910)

 This is a Detroit Electric wood wheel hub emblem (1911-1918) mjs Size: 48mm diameter MM: Unknown |

-The Anderson Carriage Company was established in 1884 and moved to Detroit in 1895.
-In 1907 Anderson moved into the automotive field with the introduction of the Detroit Electric, an urban electric motor car with an advertised 80 miles range on a single battery charge.
-The car was particularly targeted at women drivers and this was one of the reasons for its continued success.
-In 1909 Anderson bought the Elwell-Parker Company of Cleveland, which had supplied electric motors to Baker Electric and others, so Anderson was then able to build all the components of the Detroit Electric.
+The Anderson Manufacturing Company was established in Port Huron, Michigan in 1874 and moved to Detroit, becoming the Anderson Carriage Company in 1895.
+In 1906 Anderson moved into the automotive field with the introduction of the Detroit Electric, an urban electric motor car with an advertised 80 miles range on a single battery charge.
+In 1909 Anderson bought the Elwell-Parker Company of Cleveland, which had supplied electric motors to Baker Electric, Babcock/Buffalo, Columbus and others, so Anderson was then able to build all the significant components of the Detroit Electric, except the later rear axles.

-America's most famous and longest-lived electric car, the Detroit Electric, quietly disappeared from the automotive field by about 1939.
+America's most famous and longest-lived electric car, the Detroit Electric, quietly disappeared from the automotive field after 1939.

 Emblems